ilya-g/kotlin-jlink-examples/gradle/ReadMe.md

 **Caveat**: there's a problem in Gradle with depending on a library project in modular Java environment.
 To workaround that we have to publish that library artifact first to mavenLocal, then depend on that library in mavenLocal by its artifact coordinates.

-Therefore to build this project, first execute:

-    ./gradlew :library:publishToMavenLocal

-Then you can build or jlink the application:
+You can build or jlink the application as following:

     ./gradlew :app:build